askiad/personal-website/_pages/about.md

 ======
 **Accelerating Mixture of Experts**\
 *work in progress*\
 Sparsely activated Mixture of Expert models (MoE) increase model size with a sub-linear increase in computation cost.
 However, this benefit comes at the expense of significantly higher memory capacity requirements.
-This work proposes a novel design that significantly reduces the memory footprint of MoE models while simultaneously reducing system latency and leading to faster convergence during training.
+We propose a novel design that significantly reduces the memory footprint of MoE models while simultaneously reducing system latency and leading to faster convergence during training.

 **High-Throughput and Flexible End-host Networking**\
 *to appear in OSDI '24*\